 If you’ve ever been to the Boeing Factory Tour, then you’ve likely spent time browsing the adjoining exhibits.
 However, the displays will soon be no more, as The Future of Flight Aviation Center is changing things up.

-UPDATE: as it turns out, The Future of Flight Aviation Center is not closing, but rather, the Institute of Flight is simply leaving.
+UPDATE: as it turns out, The Future of Flight Aviation Center is not closing.
+Rather, the Institute of Flight is leaving.
 The post has been updated to reflect this information.

 I’ve been on the Boeing Factory Tour twice.
 Once back in 2015, and again just this past December with Mrs. Island Miler’s family.
 It’s a fantastic experience that every AvGeek must have at least once.

 And part of that experience has been The Future of Flight Aviation Center.
 Access to the center comes with your tour ticket whether you want it or not.
 But that’s all about to change in a couple of months time.